-Dredged Material Disposal Alternatives:
+Dredged Material Disposal Mitigation Discussion:

 The alternatives considered in the dredged material disposal analysis fall into four general categories: beneficial use, upland disposal, confined disposal, and open-water disposal.
 The feasibility of disposal alternatives was analyzed relative to the physical and chemical quality of the dredged material, the volume of material to be dredged, the availability of suitable disposal and beneficial use sites, and the cost of disposal.
-When applicable, biological testing to determine the quality of the the material at the disposal site may also used to evaluate the feasibility of the open-water disposal alternative.
+When applicable, the biological quality of the disposal of the material at the disposal site was also used to evaluate the feasibility of the open-water disposal alternative.

-Based on the characteristics of the dredged material, the lack of suitable alternate disposal or beneficial use sites and costs, the applicant has determined the most feasible, practical, cost-effective and environmentally acceptable alternative for the disposal of dredged materials from the proposed dredging is disposal at the requested disposal site.
+Based on the characteristics of the dredged material, the lack of suitable alternate disposal or beneficial use sites and costs, the most feasible, practical, cost-effective and environmentally acceptable alternative for the disposal of dredged materials from the proposed dredging is disposal at the requested disposal site.